vaibhavi26-cse/online-examination-management-system/README.md

 - **Media Queries** to change layout and font sizes for different screen widths (e.g., mobile and desktop)
 - Flexbox/Grid (if used) for flexible content alignment
 - Ensuring the webpage looks good between 0px to 400px width
+- (Note: media queries are used on the aboutus page only.)

 ### ✅ Project Folder Structure
 project-folder/